Andy Chatterley

 Andy Chatterley (born 8 May 1973) is a British record producer and songwriter.
 He is also the CEO of online content protection company MUSO.

-Life and career
+Early life

 Chatterly was born in Jersey, Channel Islands.
+He attended Victoria College.

+Career

-He attended Victoria College, Jersey.
-As a record producer and songwriter, he has worked with artists such as The Pussycat Dolls, Kanye West, Kylie Minogue, Diana Vickers, Rea Garvey, Melanie C, Nerina Pallot, Siobhan Fahey, Theoretical Girl and Bright Light Bright Light.
+As a record producer and songwriter, Chatterley has worked with artists such as the Pussycat Dolls, Kanye West, Diana Vickers, Melanie C, Siobhan Fahey, Theoretical Girl, and Bright Light Bright Light.

-Chatterley co-wrote and produced the title track "Aphrodite" by Kylie Minogue, as well as the single "Better than Today" from the album, Aphrodite.
-Chatterley co-wrote "Put Your Hands Up" by Nerina Pallot the lead single from Year of the Wolf.
+Chatterley co-wrote and produced the title track "Aphrodite" by Kylie Minogue, as well as the single "Better than Today" from the album Aphrodite (2010).
+Chatterley co-wrote "Put Your Hands Up" by Nerina Pallot, the lead single from her fourth album Year of the Wolf (2011).